 How is the curriculum different from that in other classrooms?

 Core instruction is provided by qualified teachers fluent in Mandarin Chinese.
-All Mandarin Immersion Language students are taught using the Common Core State Standards, NC Essential Standards as well as a carefully crafted Immersion Curriculum.
+All Mandarin Language students are taught using the Common Core State Standards, NC Essential Standards as well as a carefully crafted immersion curriculum.
 These curricula prepare our students to achieve on NC and district-developed assessments as well as Chinese Language speaking, listening, and writing assessments.

-How do students benefit from participation in a Mandarin Language Immersion Program?
+How do students benefit from participation in a Mandarin Immersion Program?